saiteja623/saiteja623/README.md

 ## Blog

-- I enjoy writing articles related about web development.
+- I enjoy writing articles related to web development.
 - You can checkout my articles on [hashnode](https://saiteja0413.hashnode.dev)

 ### Connect with me: